jadrake75/odata-filter-parser/README.md

 Ensure a proper version is designated in the package.json that matches the commit on github.

+Step 1.
+Update version in package.json

+Step 2.
+Commit changes to github

-Tag the release locally with
+Step 3.
+Create Tag of the release locally with

 ```
 git tag -a <newVersion> -m "created tag <newVersion>"